Standards

 2. water heating equipment including the energy source.

-3. location of main water and main fuel shut-off valves.
+3. location of main water and fuel shut-off valves.

 7.2 THE INSPECTOR IS NOT REQUIRED TO: